 Board: Marhar Archaic

 Camber Option: Hybrid Camber.
-Flat between the feet, camber under foot, and rocker in the tip and tail.
+Flat in the middle, camber underfoot, and rocker in the tips.

 Bindings: Rome Black Label

 Conditions: High visibility overcast graybird, fog, wet snow, lumpy snow, ice, chop, chunder, and firm fast frozen groomers.

 Flex: This boards slightly below a middle of the road all mountain freestyle flex.
 This gives it more play than most in this category.
 You have a lot of flex in the tips, stiffer underfoot, and then softer again between the feet with a ton of torsional flex.

 Stability: This board is highly lively which means you feel everything.
 The tips flap at speed and that resonates back underfoot.
 In choppy terrain this board can get bucked around so keep your knees bent to absorb it or prepare for the consequences of your life choices.

 Ollies: This board is super easy to engage the snap of.
 You load the rear camber section up and roll back onto that rocker and it just springs.
 It’s not the snappiest deck, but more feels like a board you’ve ridden a 100 days and is broken in so you know what you’re getting.